 You love laying back and catching up with your reading on a Kindle.
 The e-ink not only saves your eyes, but the Kindle can also import any document or PDF.
 That annual report in a PDF?
 The proposal written in Microsoft Word?
 Send it over.

-But not all PDF documents are made the same.
+But whether you used a pro tool like Adobe Acrobat or a free one, not all PDF documents are made the same.
 And most people don’t expect their PDF documents will be read on a Kindle.
 As such, most PDFs are illegible when read on Kindle devices.
 Common frustrations include:

 - Fonts in PDF documents look small on Kindle screens.

 - Document margins makes the readable area smaller.

 This is intended behavior for PDF files, so we can’t blame the PDF format itself.
 However, we can’t deny that it’s annoying, and wouldn’t it be great if we could read PDFs on Kindle without all of these downsides?

 Fortunately, there’s a free and open source tool that can fix this once and for all.

 K2pdfopt is a tiny little freeware that optimizes PDF (or DJVU) files for the Kindle.
 It can handle multi-column PDF files and even scanned PDFs — both hurt your eye when you put them on the e-reader.
 The following two screens illustrate what you get after the conversion.
 The k2pdfopt website also has more examples.